DannyRuchtie/DRaft/README.md

-# DRaft CLI
+# SoloDev CLI

-**DRaft keeps your repository history tidy by automatically grouping changes, preparing commit messages, and coordinating safe pushes.** It feels like autosave for git: the watcher batches edits, runs policy checks, commits with AI-assisted context, and—when allowed—asks before pushing.
+**SoloDev keeps your repository history tidy by automatically grouping changes, preparing commit messages, and coordinating safe pushes.** It feels like autosave for git: the watcher batches edits, runs policy checks, commits with AI-assisted context, and—when allowed—asks before pushing.

 ---